0xSero/partisia-docs/docs/pbc-fundamentals/onboarding-new-byoc.md

 4. Fill information needed for initializing the implementation contract
 5. Deploy the ERC197Proxy with initialization of the implementation contract (note the address for later usage)
-6. Fill remaining information to prepare vote on Partisia Blockchain
+6. Fill remaining information to prepare a vote on Partisia Blockchain
 7. Create vote on Partisia Blockchain

 For step 2 and 4 the form below allows using Metamask to send the transactions.